htk2506/simple-task-app/README.md

 # simple-task-app
-A simple task app using Postgres, Express, React, and Node.
+A simple task app using Postgres, Express, Passport, React, and Node.

 The [client](/client), [server](/server), and [database](/database) are each designed so that they can be deployed to different machines.
 See each folder's README for details on each part.